aughey/ibridge/README.md

 ### Adhoc wireless network.

 Do a google search for a procedure for your operating system.
 It's not hard, but may take some research.
-One issue I've had is the IP addressing not being automatic.
+One issue I've had is the IP addressing not being automaticly assigned.
-I'll typically force the IP address on both the client computer and the smart phone so I know what it is going to be.
+I recommend using a static IP address on both the client computer and the smart phone.
 This is important for step 5.

 ### Finding the client adhoc network address